mihiraggarwal/greenlight/README.md

 # Greenlight

-Providing greenwashing scores and insights for Indian companies
+Providing greenwashing scores and insights for Indian tech companies

 ## What